 maintain a current UNTWISE Autism Endorsement.

-The contracted provider receives authorization for the Autism Premium through a service authorization.
-The service authorization for the Autism Premium for:
+The contracted provider receives authorization for both the base service and the Autism Premium through a service authorization.

-Bundled Job Placement must be received when the service authorization for Bundled Job Placement Benchmark A is received;

-Nonbundled Job Placement must be received when the service authorization for the base service is received; and

-Supported Employment Benchmark 1B must be received when the service authorization for Benchmark 1A is received

-Benchmarks 2-6, must be received when the service authorization for Benchmark 2 is received.

 The referral and/or service authorization identifies the categories in which the customer may need intervention to remove barriers related to the customer's diagnosis of autism spectrum disorder or social communication disorder.

 The provider's staff member: